img_4624.jpg

 Program Philosophy

 Education of the nurse at the Associate Degree level prepares the individual as an entry level nurse in the profession of nursing.
 The nurse is educated to provide safe, competent, caring interventions, and patient care management through sound clinical decision making, communication, and leadership.
-Integrity, respect for the individual, ethical behavior, accountability, lifelong learning are attributes of the art and science of nursing care.
+Integrity, respect for the individual, ethical behavior, accountability, and lifelong learning are attributes of the art and science of nursing care.

+The faculty believe that nursing as a profession is an art and science as well as practice discipline that responds to society’s health needs in a caring manner in a variety of diverse environments.
 As a scientific discipline, nursing draws on a discrete body of knowledge that incorporates an understanding of the relationships among nurses, patients, and environments within the context of health, nursing concepts and theories, and concepts and theories derived from the basic sciences, humanities, and other disciplines.
 The science of nursing is applied in practice through a critical thinking framework known as the nursing process that is composed of assessment, diagnosis, planning, implementation, and evaluation.
 The steps of the nursing process serve as a foundation for clinical decision-making and evidence-based practice.
 Nurses use critical thinking to integrate objective data with knowledge gained from an assessment of the subjective experiences of patients and groups, and to apply the best available evidence and research data to the processes of diagnosis and treatment.
 Nurses use clinical reasoning to respond to the needs of the populations they serve.
 Nurses develop and communicate strategies to support optimal outcomes that are most appropriate to the patient or situation while being mindful of resources utilization.
-Nurses continually evaluate the quality and effectiveness of nursing practice and seek to optimize outcomes (American Nurses Association [ANA], 2004.
+Nurses continually evaluate the quality and effectiveness of nursing practice and seek to optimize outcomes (American Nurses Association [ANA], 2021.

 Environment – an open and evolving system consisting of internal and external factors, such as physical, psychological, social, cultural and spiritual influences that affect the life, health, and survival of a person or community.
 The person interacts and communicates with the environment.
 The nurse achieves patient outcomes by providing a safe and effective health care environment in order to protect patients, families, groups, and other health care personnel within the context of community.

-Core Concepts
+Organizing Concepts

 • Patient-Centered Care